Eddy Piñeiro: 2019 season

 On May 6, 2019, Piñeiro was traded to the Chicago Bears in exchange for a conditional seventh-round pick in the 2021 NFL draft, and he was one of nine participants in the Bears' 2019 summer kicking competition to replace Cody Parkey.
-The tryout was orchestrated by coach Matt Nagy to find a new kicker in the wake of the Bears' "Double-Doink" loss against the Philadelphia Eagles in the Wild Card Round of the playoffs, when Parkey missed the game-winning field goal when the ball hit the upright and then bounced off the crossbar before falling to the ground.
+The tryout was planned by coach Matt Nagy to find a new kicker in the wake of the Bears' "Double-Doink" loss to the Philadelphia Eagles during the Wild Card Round of the playoffs, when Parkey missed the game-winning field goal when the ball hit the upright and then bounced off the crossbar before falling to the ground.

 On August 24, in a preseason game against the Indianapolis Colts, Piñeiro connected on field goals from 21 yards and 58 yards while also going 2-for-2 on extra points.
 He finished the 2019 preseason connecting on 8 of 9 field goals and 3 of 4 extra points.
 Piñeiro's misses included a 48-yard field goal attempt against the Carolina Panthers on August 8 and an extra point attempt that went very wide to the left against the Tennessee Titans on August 29.

 During the season-opener against the Green Bay Packers, Piñeiro made his first NFL field goal on a 38-yard kick, which ended up being the only points the Bears scored as they lost 10–3.
 In the next game against the Denver Broncos, Piñeiro kicked a game-winning 53-yard field goal as time expired to give the Bears a narrow 16–14 road victory.
 He also made a 52-yard field goal in the second quarter.
 Piñeiro was named NFC Special Teams Player of the Week for his performance.